My group and I model flows, investigate their physics, and optimize their behaviour.

 We start from a physics-based model of a flow inside or around a device.
-If the model contains unknown parameters then we infer these from experiments using Bayesian Inference.
+If the model contains unknown parameters then we infer these from experiments using Bayesian Inference or adjoint methods.
 This turns a qualitative model into a quantitative model.

 We investigate the behaviour of the model and seek to understand the phenomena it predicts.
 If the model does not capture all the relevant physics, we revise the model.